Editors' Pick Additional Buyer’s Stamp Duty (ABSD): A Comprehensive Guide

 If you’ve recently tied the knot (or planning to) and would like to move into a new house, this is for you – you are entitled to an ABSD refund if you move as a married couple.

-This applies as long as you sell your old property within 6 months of buying the 2nd one (not taking into account the temporary Covid-19 relief measures).
+This applies as long as you sell your old residential property within 6 months of buying the second residential property (not taking into account the temporary Covid-19 relief measures).

 Side note – This also applies to couples with at least 1 Singapore Citizen.